wbnns/awesome-base/README.md

 # Awesome Base [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-**Awesome Base** is a community-curated list of Base ecosystem links including (d)apps, projects, other resources and more.
+**Awesome Base** is a list of Base ecosystem links including (d)apps, projects, other resources and more.

 **Base** is an Ethereum L2, incubated by Coinbase.